strimzi/strimzi.github.io/_posts/2018-07-25-strimzi-0-5-0-release.md

   apiGroup: rbac.authorization.k8s.io
 ```

-In order to deploy the cluster properly, remember to change the namespace accordingly with what you are using.
+In order to deploy the cluster properly, remember change the `subjects.namespace` to the one in which you're deploying the Cluster Operator.

 # Renaming of services

-The Kubernetes/OpenShift services for Kafka, Kafka Connect and Zookeeper have been renamed to better correspond to their purpose, in the following way :
+The Kubernetes/OpenShift services for Kafka, Kafka Connect and Zookeeper have been renamed to better reflect their purpose, as follows:

-* `xxx-kafka` -> `xxx-kafka-bootstrap`
+* `<cluster-name>-kafka` -> `<cluster-name>-kafka-bootstrap`
-* `xxx-kafka-headless` -> `xxx-kafka-brokers`
+* `<cluster-name>-kafka-headless` -> `<cluster-name>-kafka-brokers`
-* `xxx-zookeeper` -> `xxx-zookeeper-client`
+* `<cluster-name>-zookeeper` -> `<cluster-name>-zookeeper-client`
-* `xxx-zookeeper-headless` -> `xxx-zookeeper-nodes`
+* `<cluster-name>-zookeeper-headless` -> `<cluster-name>-zookeeper-nodes`
-* `xxx-connect` -> `xxx-connect-api`
+* `<cluster-name>-connect` -> `<cluster-name>-connect-api`

 This change is backwards incompatible so if you are using the previous names for accessing the cluster from your applications, when deploying a cluster with the new version you have to update them.

 # Conclusion

 This release represents a really huge milestone for this open source project.
-Furthermore, because Strimzi is an evolving project, there are some backwards incompatible changes as well; for having more information about them you can refer to the release [changes log](https://github.com/strimzi/strimzi/releases/tag/0.5.0).
+Furthermore, because Strimzi is an evolving project, there are some backwards incompatible changes as well; for more information about them you can refer to the release [changes log](https://github.com/strimzi/strimzi/releases/tag/0.5.0).

 What are you waiting for?
-Engage the community and help us to improve the Strimzi project for running your cluster on Kubernetes/OpenShift!
+Engage with the community and help us to improve the Strimzi project for running your Kafka cluster on Kubernetes/OpenShift!